-At installation time one of the sides of the $D_Q$ -channel shall be designated as 'master' and the other side of the $D_Q$ -channel as 'slave'.
+At installation time one of the sides of the D_Q -channel shall be designated as 'master' and the other side of the D_Q -channel as 'slave'.

-8.2.3 Bearer Conditioning for the UO-channels
+8.2.3 Bearer Conditioning for the U_O-channels

-No bearer conditioning of the $U_O$ -channels is necessary.
+No bearer conditioning of the U_O-channels is necessary.

-Annex D illustrates the arrangement of functional groupings.
+Annex D gives an example for the arrangement of functional groupings.